sivavel13/Clothing-Sales-Dashboard-Analysis/README.md

   - Identified top-performing products, cities, channels, and seasons.
   - Highlighted bottlenecks such as cancellations or low-selling SKUs.

-### 🔍 Key Insights from the Sales Analysis
+### Key Insights from the Sales Analysis

 Based on the cleaned dataset, visualizations, and Tableau dashboard, the following high-impact insights were observed:

 **1. Monthly Revenue Trends**
-  - Revenue shows strong performance in  January and December indicating seasonal demand peaks.
+  - Revenue shows strong performance in  ***January, December and October*** indicating seasonal demand peaks.
-  - A noticeable dip occurs in October–November, suggesting an opportunity to run promotions or campaigns during these slow months.
+  - A noticeable dip occurs in Augest–September, suggesting an opportunity to run promotions or campaigns during these slow months.

+    **Note : High sale in Diwali, Pongal, Christmas and New Year festivals.**

 **2. Day of week Performance**
-  - Sunday generates the highest revenue, showing strong weekend shopping behavior.
-  - Tuesday/Wednesday remain the lowest-performing days—ideal targets for weekday-specific offers.
+  - overall revenue is fairly stable, but Friday stands out as the strongest day, while Saturday is the weakest.
+  - You earn roughly **₹4.24M on Fridays** versus around ₹3.66–3.90M on other days, so targeting promotions, new launches, or ads on Fridays could maximize returns, and we should investigate why Saturdays underperform.

 **3. Top Product Categories**
-  - A small group of products contributes to a large share of total revenue (Pareto effect: 20/80 rule).
-  - Products like [Top Product Names] consistently lead in sales, indicating strong brand pull and customer preference.
-  - Lower-performing SKUs may require repackaging, price optimization, or discontinuation.
-  - Sunday generates the highest revenue, showing strong weekend shopping behavior.
+  - These are your top 10 products by volume; **Jeans_090** is a clear hero product, selling roughly 40–50% more units than the next items.
+  - Most of your top sellers are core apparel categories (jeans, men’s wear, kurtas, t‑shirts, kidswear, sarees, sportswear), so ensuring enough inventory, prominent placement, and targeted promotions on these will directly impact total sales.

-**4. City-Level Insights (if applicable)**
+**4. City-Level Insights**
-  - Cities like [Top City] generate the highest sales, suggesting strong customer base and market maturity.
-  - Cities with low revenue show clear potential for expansion via localized marketing.
+  - All locations are performing in a narrow band, with Erode leading but only by about ₹250K over the lowest city; there is no extreme underperformer.
+  - Since differences are small, growth can come from local optimization: targeted campaigns in mid‑tier cities like Salem/Chennai, and understanding what Erode is doing right (product mix, pricing, promotions) to replicate that playbook elsewhere

 **5. Order Platform Performance**
   - Offline sales / Walk-in customers dominate, but online channels show consistent growth patterns.